stephendade/aprilmav/README.md

 The advantage of this method is that it does not require any expensive or complicated equipment.
 All you need is:
 - Printed April tags on a ~A4 paper mounted around the areas of travel
-- Small embedded computer (Raspberry Pi + PiCam V2) with camera
+- Small embedded computer (Raspberry Pi or similar) with camera

 This library uses the the [Apriltags Python bindings](https://github.com/duckietown/dt-apriltags) by Duckietown